AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%i`

-  If the user clicked inside the :guilabel:`Project` view, name of the parent project, i.e., the one that's importing the one clicked on.
+  If the user clicked inside the :guilabel:`Project` view, name of the parent project, i.e., the one that is importing the one clicked on.
   With this definition of parent project, a given project may have multiple parents, but the one here is the one from the :guilabel:`Project` view..